axoflow/axosyslog-core-docs/content/_index.md

 This documentation is originally based on the [syslog-ng Open Source Edition documentation](https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2) for version 3.38 and is used in compliance with the terms of [The syslog-ng Open Source Edition Documentation License]({{< relref "/documentation-license/_index.md" >}}).
 We are continuously working on it to keep it up-to-date with the latest released version of the [`syslog-ng` project](https://github.com/syslog-ng/syslog-ng/) (currently {{% param "product.version" %}}).

 In compliance with the above license, `syslog-ng` is used only to refer to the binary of the application, or in filenames, pathnames, and similar technical terms.
 For all other references, we use the AxoSyslog name.
+Syslog-ng is a trademark of One Identity.

 New files and modifications compared to the [syslog-ng Open Source Edition documentation](https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2) are under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks.